The Bankrate promise

 Travel credit cards

-Travel credit cards offer consumers the chance to earn rewards that are geared specifically to travel, whether that means earning flexible travel credit you can use toward any travel purchase, or even points you can transfer to airline or hotel programs.
+Travel credit cards offer you the opportunity to earn rewards that are geared specifically toward travel, whether that means earning flexible travel credits you can use toward any travel purchase or even points you can transfer to airline or hotel programs.
 Some travel credit cards also let you earn points within a specific program, such as a frequent flyer program or hotel loyalty program.

-If you travel often, you can also keep your eye out for luxury travel credit cards that offer perks like airport lounge access, annual travel credits and credits for Global Entry or TSA PreCheck.
+If you often travel for business or pleasure, you can also keep your eye out for luxury travel credit cards that offer perks like airport lounge access, annual travel credits and credits for Global Entry or TSA PreCheck.
 You don’t even have to leave town to start earning points and miles that can make your next trip more affordable — many of the best travel rewards cards let you earn these perks by making everyday purchases.

 Business credit cards

-Business credit cards let consumers keep their personal and business expenses separate while they earn rewards on all their business spending.
-Interestingly enough, business credit cards can also be cash back credit cards, general rewards credit cards, travel credit cards or even secured credit cards.
+Business credit cards allow cardholders to keep their personal and business expenses separate while they earn rewards on all their business spending.
+Interestingly enough, like personal rewards cards, business credit cards can also be cash back credit cards, general rewards credit cards, travel credit cards or even secured credit cards.
 You do need to have a business or income-producing activity to qualify for a business credit card.

 Student credit cards

-Student credit cards are “starter credit cards” of sorts that are specifically geared to young people with a limited credit history.
-In other words, application requirements aren’t as stringent, so it’s easier to get approved.
-Most student credit cards don’t charge an annual fee and many offer rewards for each dollar you spend or even bonus perks for good grades.
+Student credit cards are “starter credit cards” of sorts specifically geared to young people with a limited credit history.
+In other words, application requirements aren’t so stringent, so it’s easier to get approved.
+Most student credit cards don’t charge an annual fee, and many offer rewards for each dollar you spend or even bonus perks for good grades.
 If used responsibly, signing up for a student credit card can help young people build their credit and start creating good financial habits.

 Secured credit cards

-While putting down collateral may not seem ideal, secured credit cards are the easiest type of credit card to get approved for, so they are often helpful when you need to build credit from scratch or repairing their credit after financial mistakes.
+While putting down collateral may not seem ideal, secured credit cards are the easiest type of credit card to get approved for, so they are often helpful when you need to build credit from scratch or want to repair your credit after a financial hurdle.